Axos Bank Basic Business Checking account review

 What other checking options does Axos Bank offer for businesses?

-Before committing to Axos’ Basic Business Checking account, compare its other options to make sure you’re not missing out on a better fit:
+Before committing to Axos Bank Business Interest Checking account, compare its other options to make sure you’re not missing out on a better fit:

-- Business interest checking.
-It earns an APY of 0.8% and the $10 monthly maintenance fee can be waived by maintaining a balance of at least $5,000.
+- Axos Bank Business Interest Checking.
+It earns an APY of up to 1.01% and the $10 monthly maintenance fee can be waived by maintaining a balance of at least $5,000.
 Requires an initial deposit of $100.

 Frequently asked questions